 Main branch

-.
+In most projects, this branch is referred to as main or master.
 Typically, it stores the stable project version ready for release or deployment.
 When making changes, avoid pushing them directly to the main branch; instead, create separate branches for new features or bug fixes.

 To view all local branches, run the following command: